The ACP program is currently paused pending funding by Congress.

 • Don’t fall for gimmicks like companies that promise they can raise your credit score for a fee.
 Anything they can do, you can do directly with the credit bureaus.

 Most importantly, be consistent.
-It is certainly challenging to get out of debt, but when you work towards these goals on a consistent basis, you’ll find that month after month, your financial situation is getting better.
+It is certainly challenging to get out of debt, but when you work towards these goals consistently, you’ll find that month after month, your financial situation is getting better.
 That can make it well worth the work that you put into it now.

 Learn how to eliminate your monthly cell phone bill.
 Check out EASY Wireless to get started.